topoteretes/cognee/docs/index.md

 1. **Cost-effective** — cognee extends the capabilities of your LLMs without the need for expensive data processing tools.

-2. **Self-contained** — cognee runs as a library and is simple to use
+2. **Self-contained** — cognee runs as a library and is simple to use.

 3. **Interpretable** — Navigate graphs instead of embeddings to understand your data.